louixnjeru/wiley-c386/README.md

 # Information

-This is a repository created to store code
+This is a repository created to store code during the program.